What is it?

 Who is eligible?

-To be eligible for the scheme you must meet ALL of the following conditions:
+Recap of eligibility for first and second grants; to be eligible you must meet all of the following conditions:

 - Be self-employed or a member of partnership (note that Directors of Limited Companies are not classed as self-employed);

 - Have lost trading/partnership trading profits due to COVID-19;